-Through partnership with you and others like you all across the NAB, by the end of the year two new missionary families will reach international fields.
-One family, Jeff and Sonya Kilmartin, has already arrived in Cameroon and are finding their footing at the seminary in Ndu and reconnecting with Fulbe communities they served in during their previous trips to Nigeria through NAB partnerships.
-The second family, Brandon and Marci Jones and their three children, will soon be leaving for Rio Grande do Sul, Brazil, to work with Lyndell Campbell-Réquia at the Baptist seminary, equipping pastors and leaders for ministry in their cities, towns, and villages.
+Through partnership with you and others like you all across the NAB, by the end of the year a new missionary family will reach international fields.
+Brandon and Marci Jones and their three children, will soon be leaving for Rio Grande do Sul, Brazil, to work with Lyndell Campbell-Réquia at the Baptist seminary, equipping pastors and leaders for ministry in their cities, towns, and villages.

 None of this is done solely through the international office, regional ministers, the General Council, or even NAB pastors.
 We are all NAB, and it is together, through the grace of God and partnership with Christ, that we are able to accomplish any of this amazing life-giving work.

 I am proud to be part of the NAB.
 All of you inspire me greatly.